The Consumer Finance Law Review: United Kingdom

 Affordability and creditworthiness

-There have been a number of recent FOS decisions regarding affordability issues, and the FCA also seems to have renewed its interest in this topic (as set out in its 2020/2021 business plan) having previously focused its work in this area on the payday lending sector.
-This appears to be as a result of increased customer complaints and activity from Claims Management Companies alleging that the agreement was unaffordable and should not have been entered into.
-This area may be particularly open to challenge as the rules and guidance in CONC are largely 'principles-based' and do not set out specifically how an affordability assessment should be undertaken.
-As a result, lenders take different approaches and often use complex algorithms and third party software to undertake automated assessments.
+There have been a number of recent FOS decisions regarding affordability issues, and the FCA also seems to have renewed its interest in this topic in the last couple of years (as set out in its 2020/2021 business plan) having previously focused its work in this area on the payday lending sector.
+This appears to be as a result of increased customer complaints and activity from claims management companies alleging that the agreement was unaffordable and should not have been entered into.
+This area may be particularly open to challenge as the rules and guidance in CONC are largely principles-based and do not set out specifically how an affordability assessment should be undertaken.
+As a result, lenders take different approaches and often use complex algorithms and third-party software to undertake automated assessments.
 The FCA has expressed concern that this may lead to much weight being placed on credit risk rather than affordability (see below).

 i Enforcement actions

 The impact of covid-19 and the emergency rules and guidance required from the FCA have resulted in a quieter year for enforcement action and regulator disputes in the consumer finance space.
-The total amount it imposed in fines in 2020 was £192,570,018, compared with £392,303,087 in 2019.
+At the time of writing, the total amount it imposed in fines in 2021 was £239,045,800.
+Although this is considerably more than the 2020 total (£192,570,018), it is lower than the £392,303,087 levied in 2019.
+It also seems to be as a result of a small number of large fines, indicating that the FCA has not undertaken a marked increase in enforcement action in 2021.

 ii Disputes before the regulator